-Have you ever tried sending a few items on the print queue and checking whether they get stuck or failed the entire print job?
+Have you ever tried sending a few items to the print queue and checking whether they get stuck or fail the entire print job?
 If you have already tried, you must have noticed that you cannot delete or cancel the print job that gets stuck in a queue.
-The situation becomes frustrating when all the print commands get lined in the print queue, and the printer does not work.
+The situation becomes frustrating when all the print commands get lined up in the print queue, and the printer does not work.
 The stuck print job error message may or may not be visible on the computer screen or the printer’s LCD.

 Printing does not always go well, whether using a shared network printer or the local one.
-When if you do not try, the print job gets stuck in the print queue due to some technical bugs or breakdowns.
-While working with printers, it is not uncommon for the print commands to get held up in the print queue blocking other files from printing.
+If you do not try, the print job gets stuck in the print queue due to some technical bugs or breakdowns.
+While working with printers, it is not uncommon for the print commands to get held up in the print queue, blocking other files from printing.
 Whether a Mac user or a Windows user, no one is free from printer issues, including the print job stuck in a queue.

-What causes the print job gets stuck in the queue?
+What causes the Print Job Get Stuck in the Queue?

 Solutions to Fix Print Job Stuck in Queue Problem